Proposals to improve access to health services in Rutland where treatment is needed on the same day

 If you are a local NHS partner, voluntary or community group wishing to support the promotion of the consultation there is a range of materials that you can use to help you do that:

-All the feedback we receive from the public consultation will be independently analysed and evaluated, and a report produced.
+All the feedback received from the public consultation will be independently analysed and evaluated, and a report produced.
 The local NHS will then reflect on what people have said.

 A decision-making report will then be received at a meeting in public of the local NHS Board, and the findings from the public consultation will be considered in any decisions they make.
 This meeting will be promoted, to enable people to attend if they wish.